yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `remove` {#mgr.remove}

 Move the files to the trash/recycle bin on macOS/Windows.
-For Linux, it will follow [The FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/1.0/).
+For Linux, it follows the [FreeDesktop.org Trash Specification](https://specifications.freedesktop.org/trash/latest/).

 In the Android platform, you can only use it with the `--permanently` option, since there lacks the concept of a trash bin.